AnastasiyaVasileuskaya/capstone-project/README.md

 ## Recipe app CookIdeas

 Tired of the frozen pizza?
-With my app **CookIdeas** you can get inspiration for the new dishes that you can cook at home.
+With app **CookIdeas** you can get inspiration for the new dishes that you can cook at home.
 You can also search for a suitable recipe using the recipe or ingredients name and refine your search by Calories,Diet and Allergies.

 ## How it works

-- Search by recipe
+1. Search by recipe

-  ⋅⋅⋅Just type the recipe name in searchbar, e.g., Chicken Vesuvio, Bean soup, and choose a recipe.
+   Just type the recipe name in searchbar, e.g., Chicken Vesuvio, Bean soup, and choose a recipe.

-- Search by ingredients
+2. Search by ingredients

-  ⋅⋅⋅Just type the ingredients in searchbar, e.g., chocolate, eggs, and see what comes up.
+   Just type the ingredients in searchbar, e.g., chocolate, eggs, and see what comes up.

-- Filter recipes
+3. Filter recipes

-  ⋅⋅⋅You can also refine your search by Calories- ,Diet- ,Allergies- and Cuisinetypesfilters.
+   You can also refine your search by Calories- ,Diet- ,Allergies- and Cuisinetypesfilters.

 ## Technologies